CS2-SUTD/Gateway-Chute/README.md

 Until the garbage chute is closed again, no more additional videos will be saved or uploaded to the server.

 ## Model weights
 The model weights are located in the `./data` directory.
 The models were both trained on YOLOV8 nano architecture.
-Currently, the model utilizes the `best.tflite` weights, trained on 300 manually labeled images sourced from both the internet and real-life scenarios.
-Additionally, an alternative set of weights, `chute_detector_2.tflite`, is available.
-This set was trained on a larger dataset but exhibits slightly lower accuracy.
+Currently, the model utilizes the `best.tflite` weights.
+We are currently working on another set of weights that are trained on a larger dataset.
 To switch the model weights used in the pipeline, please update the detector weights in the `config.ini` file.